 After a candidate vaccine has proved safe and effective in animals, it is tested in humans.
 This stage, clinical development, occurs in three phases, each including increasingly larger groups of people.

 After successful clinical trials, the vaccine goes through the U.S. Food and Drug Administration (FDA) multistep approval process, and, finally, manufacturing and quality control.

 Sometimes, when a new vaccine is discovered, new manufacturing techniques must be developed to make enough of the vaccine to distribute widely.
 This adds even more time to the process.
-However, during a pandemic, vaccine development timelines can be shortened by overlapping steps in the process.
+However, during an emergency such as a pandemic, vaccine development timelines can be shortened by overlapping steps in the process.
 Many companies, institutions, and governments are willing to take on more financial risk during an emergency and will invest in development and manufacturing before their candidate vaccine has proven results.